 Medusas Head Facts

-Medusas head Physical Description
+Medusas Head Physical Description

-The stems of the remarkable Medusas head grow covered with thick, scale-like structures, and commonly attain an overall diameter of as much as 3.3 feet (1 m).
-Small deciduous leaves typically appear near the ends of each stem.
+The impressive stems of the remarkable Medusas Head grow covered with thick, scale-like structures.
+In addition, these features commonly attain an overall diameter of as much as 3.3 feet (1 m).
+Also, small deciduous leaves typically appear near the ends of each stem.
 Furthermore, the numerous tubercles remain covered in structures resembling the scales of a snake.

-Species: E. caput-medusae
+- Species: E. caput-medusae

-Medusas Head Distribution and Habitat
+Medusas Head Distribution, Habitat, and Ecology